Home Introduction Weddings Around The World Decades Faculty and Friends Conclusion and Appendix

 But from it fly!

 (Quiller-Couch, ed.
-Oxford Book of English Verse, 191-2, suggested that perhaps the author was John Fletcher)
+Oxford Book of English Verse, 191-2, but perhaps the author was John Fletcher)

 Also read